jef/streetmerchant/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
 about: Report a bug for this project
-title: 'Bug: '
+title: 'bug: '
 labels: 'bug'
 assignees: jef